Reservoir Transformers: Experiments

 \subsection{Masked Language Model Pretraining}

 We train RoBERTa \citep{Liu:2019roberta} models from scratch at a variety of depths, both in the normal and reservoir setting.
 We find that these networks show minor differences in their best perplexity and similar AUCC perplexity~(see Appendix \ref{appendix:roberta_result}).
-We then examine the performance of these models when fine-tuned on downstream tasks, specifically the well known SST-2~\citep{Socher:2013recursive} and MultiNLI\footnote{We report results for MultiNLI-Matched.}~\citep{Williams2017mnli} tasks.
-When fine-tuning the reservoir models, we keep the reservoir layers fixed (including them in fine-tuning did not work very well, see Appendix \ref{appendix:roberta_result}).
+We then examine the performance of these models when fine-tuned on downstream tasks, specifically the well known SST-2~\citep{Socher:2013recursive} and MultiNLI-matched ~\citep{Williams2017mnli} tasks.
+When fine-tuning the reservoir models, we keep the reservoir layers fixed (also fine-tuning them did not work very well, see Appendix \ref{appendix:roberta_result}).

 Figure \ref{fig:finetune} shows the results of fine-tuning.
 We observe that the reservoir transformer outperforms normal RoBERTa at all depths in both tasks.
 At lower depth, the improvements are substantial.
-As a sanity check, we also experiment with freezing some of the layers in normal RoBERTa during fine-tuning (Transformer frozen finetuned) and show that this helps a little but is still outperformed by the reservoir transformer.
+As a sanity check, we also experiment with freezing some of the layers in a regular pre-trained RoBERTa model during fine-tuning only (Transformer ``frozen finetuned'' in the Figure) and show that this helps a little but is still outperformed by the reservoir transformer.

-These findings suggest that you can train a RoBERTa model without updating all of the layers, achieve similar perplexity at a similar computational cost, but with better downstream performance.
-The fact that some layers can be kept random and entirely fixed during training, without sacrificing any performance, raises intriguing questions for ``BERTology'' \citep{Rogers2020:primer} and for the study of what different layers in transformers learn.
+These findings suggest that we can train a RoBERTa model without updating all of the layers, achieving similar perplexity at a similar computational cost, but with \emph{better} downstream performance.
+This strategy could prove to be beneficial in a wide variety of pre-training scenarios.

+We follow \newcite{jawahar-etal-2019-bert} and investigate what the frozen layers in the Reservoir Transformer have actually ``learned'' (while being frozen) as measured by probing tasks, reported in Table \ref{tab:roberta-probing}.
+The set of tasks comprises one surface task, three syntactic tasks, and five semantic tasks.
+From the table, we can see that generally probing performance is quite similar between Transformer and the T Reservoir model.
+We also noticed that the representations collected after the reservoir layer (3, 5, 7, 9) in the T Reservoir actually have significantly better performance over the regular Transformer representations across all the probing tasks.
+Related to our findings, \newcite{voita2020information} show that the wholly-randomly-initialized model representations can still have reasonable probing accuracy if they are contextualized, though the accuracy is strictly worse than a trained one.
+These findings raise interesting repercussions for the study of ``BERTology'', as it clearly shows that even completely random and frozen layers can represent linguistic phenomena.